 Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

-From 2011 to 2016, prior to joining IIASA, Mr. Laurien worked at the Wegener Center for Climate and Global Change, the Department of Geography and Regional Science and the Institute of Systems Sciences, Innovation and Sustainability Research at the University of Graz.
+Before joining IIASA, Dr. Laurien worked at the Wegener Center for Climate and Global Change, the Department of Geography and Regional Science and the Institute of Systems Sciences, Innovation and Sustainability Research at the University of Graz (Austria).